 Spanish version available here.

-If you’re interesting in setting up your account in the new DaCast BackOffice, we also have a guide for that here.
+If you’re interested in setting up your account in the new Dacast BackOffice, we also have a guide for that here.

 Let’s Get Started with Live Streaming!

 To begin live streaming through your own channel, you first need to login to your Dacast account and make sure you are in the Live Channels section.
 After logging in, please click on the orange “CREATE” button located on the top right of the page.